 Other ways to reduce cholesterol levels

 A physician may recommend other options for reducing cholesterol levels.
 Some methods are low-tech, involving lifestyle changes.
 For example, adding an exercise regimen of cardiovascular activity to your daily routine can help lower cholesterol levels.
-Daily exercise can result in weight loss, which generally improves cholesterol levels.
+Daily physical activity can result in weight loss, which generally improves cholesterol levels.
 Exercise may also improve how LDL cholesterol moves through the bloodstream, resulting in cholesterol-level improvements.
 A high-tech treatment option involves prescribed medication that can help lower LDL cholesterol levels.